InnovativeInventor/monobox/README.md

 - Create your Monofile and Dockerfile.
 Your Monofile will include everything you need when developing, and your Dockerfile will include everything else
 - When deploying, simply take your Dockerfile and use it in production!

-For guidanceguidance, look at this example monobox project: https://github.com/InnovativeInventor/monobox-example.
+For guidance, look at this example monobox project: https://github.com/InnovativeInventor/monobox-example.

 ## Recommendations
 - Use the monobox shortcuts by adding `monobox package` to your Monofile.
 You can explore the list of boxes at https://boxes.homelabs.space/